jump-dev/BARON.jl/README.md

 BARON.jl is a Julia interface for the BARON optimization software.
 BARON.jl is intended for use with the [MathProgBase](https://github.com/JuliaOpt/MathProgBase.jl) solver interface.

-Setting up BARON and BARON.jl on Windows and Linux
+Setting up BARON and BARON.jl
 --------------------------------------------------

 1) Obtain a copy of [the BARON solver](http://minlp.com/).
 Licenses must be purchased, though a small trial version is available for free.